 - Apple cider vinegar

 Probiotics are a great way to regulate healthy and unhealthy bacteria in your gut.
 Introducing natural foods into your diet that distribute healthy bacteria throughout your GI tract can help prevent and reduce the adverse effects brought on by conditions that cause blood in your stool.
 Some foods that are rich in probiotics include:

 Preventing Blood In Stool

 Preventing blood in stool is dependent on knowing what’s causing it.
 Blood in stool that results from an anal fissure is prevented much differently than blood in stool resulting from a medication.
 In general, keep in mind that certain foods, unhealthy habits, and external factors can irritate the GI tract or disrupt the healthy bacteria in your gut.
 So, if you experience blood in your stool, you need to take inventory of your lifestyle and identify the cause – or consult with your healthcare provider and get assistance.
 It’s also important to take food sensitivities into consideration and stay away from foods that cause issues for you.

 Foods That Irritate the GI Tract

 Certain foods may result in gastrointestinal bleeding, stomach discomfort, vascular conditions, and other issues.
-Coffee, alcohol, and spicy foods can wreak havoc on your GI tract.
-Meat and processed foods are a significant contributor to constipation.
+Coffee, alcohol, and spicy foods can wreak havoc on your GI tract, and meat and processed foods can contribute to constipation.
 When constipated, your stools become hard and painful to pass.
 This compacted poop causes you to strain and develop hemorrhoids.
 As you continue to move these hard stools, hemorrhoids can rupture and bleed, resulting in blood on your toilet paper.

 If you are experiencing blood in your stool, ask yourself what you’ve eaten recently.
-Foods that may cause bloody stool include:
+Foods that may worsen bloody stool, and which you might consider avoiding, include: